scribe-security/docs/docs/CLI/gensbom/README.md

 Gensbom will upload/download sboms to your scribe account.

 # Subtools
-Gensbom uses some external tools, libraries, packages to achieve its goal. \
+Gensbom uses some external tools, libraries, and packages to achieve its goal.
-Some of the heavy lifting is done by these subtools so its worth metioning.

 - Syft - CLI tool for generating a Software Bill of Materials (SBOM) from container images and filesystem. \
   [https://github.com/anchore/syft]